 Who are the greatest photographers of all time?
 We’ve previously asked industry experts, but you’ve now had your say!
 Here I have collated the results from an Amateur Photographer community vote

-At the end of last year, we asked a panel of 20 esteemed photographers, curators and photography professionals to nominate their choices for the greatest photographer ever.
+At the end of last year, we asked a panel of 20 esteemed photographers, curators and photography professionals to nominate their choices for the greatest photographer of all time.

 The results were varied, of course, and some might say rather surprising.
 Diane Arbus took the top spot and our “Greatest Photographer Ever” title from this vote, closely followed by William Eggleston, Daido Moriyama, Henri Cartier-Bresson, Martin Parr, Nan Goldin, Gordon Parks, André Kertész, Robert Frank and Lee Miller.